VelocityVMM/Velocity/docs/src/APISPEC.md

 # Velocity API specification `v 1.0`

-This is a proposal for the `1.0` version of the Velocity API specification.
+This is the `1.0` version of the Velocity API specification.

 The Velocity API uses `JSON` as its language.